Photo by Juliet Furst

 Final Reflection

-Just as any mere timeline of events, so art history too is a kaleidoscope of obsession, invention, theft, devotion, and change.
-These stories continually remind us of the fact that art is alive, has the capacity to provoke, and is deeply human.
+Art history is akin to any mere timeline of events.
+It is a kaleidoscope of obsession, invention, theft, devotion, and change.
+These stories continually remind us that art is alive.
+It has the capacity to provoke.
+It is deeply human.

-So, whether one read it all or skimmed just about every second word, may this journey through the “mosts” in art history encourage you to look just a little longer-and a little deeper.
+This journey through the “mosts” in art history inspire you.
+So, whether one read it all or skimmed just about every second word.
+Let it encourage you to look just a litt

 Sources